MelonOctoling/MelonOctoling/README.md

 main rentry: [lady-angel](https://rentry.co/lady-angel)

-we dont check ata or strawpage much because we are jugggling a lot of things (its fun) and nobody sends us stuff
+we dont check ata or strawpage much because we are jugggling a lot of things (its fun) and nobody sends us stuff so maybe js send something as a stopwatch to see how long you can go without being answered

 userboxes. by us